owensgl/biol525D/resources/daily_assignments.md

 ###Topic 3:
 Try different filtering options for the GBS data (see http://prinseq.sourceforge.net/manual.html for options) and plot some QC graphs.
 Which options you would choose to implement if this was your data and why?
 ###Topic 4:
+I want to reduce the percent of incorrectly mapped reads when using BWA.
+What setting or settings should I change in BWA?
 ###Topic 5:

 ####Questions 2-5 are due Monday August 22nd.